Our structure and policies

 A Social Media Policy is currently being created, please speak to a member of staff if you have concerns prior to this being published.

-'Keeping Children Safe' document release - NEW 3rd September 2018 - draft and new release September 2nd 2019
+'Keeping Children Safe' document release - September 2021.
+Click here.

 If as a staff why are concerned over the way a safeguarding referral is being dealt with then we will follow the Swindon Borough Council Escalation Policy, this can be found on the Swindon Local Safeguarding Children Board website (LSCB).
 Click here.